Backstage Pass

 Six Ways to Make Your Event Dollars Go Further

-1689799624433-2Events continue to be one of the most effective marketing activities for corporations, with 86.4% of B2B marketers planning to maintain or increase their number of live events in 2024.
-But while events provide powerful brand ROI, they are also among the most costly of marketing investments—and companies cannot afford to get it wrong.
+Events remain one of the most effective B2B marketing activities, with 86.4 % of B2B marketers planning to maintain or increase their live-event schedules in 2024.
+Yet events are also among the costliest marketing investments—meaning companies can’t afford to get them wrong.

-1. Create More Accurate Budget Estimates, Upfront
+1. Create More Accurate Budget Estimates Up Front

 2. Give Yourself Enough Lead Time